 We continue to monitor the ongoing uncertainty related to the global pandemic on our business and financial outlook.
-Global supply chain constraints in the wake of the COVID-19 pandemic continue to reduce our visibility into component availability, and lead times are increasing for components necessary for our hardware-based solutions.
-We are undertaking efforts to mitigate supply chain constraints, but worsening component availability is expected to cause lengthening lead times on shipments of products to customers, delaying our ability to fulfill some hardware orders.
+Global supply chain constraints in the wake of the COVID-19 pandemic may reduce our visibility into component availability, and lead times may increase for components necessary for our hardware-based solutions.
+We are continuing to undertake efforts to mitigate supply chain constraints, but pandemic-related impacts to component availability may lengthen lead times on shipments of products to customers, delaying our ability to fulfill some hardware orders.
 In addition, we are conducting business with substantial modifications to employee travel, employee work locations, and virtualization or cancellation of certain sales and marketing events, among other modifications.
 We will continue to actively monitor the situation and may take further actions that alter our business operations as may be required by federal, state or local authorities, or that we determine are in the best interests of our employees, customers, partners, suppliers and stockholders.
 It is not clear what the potential effects any such alterations or modifications may have on our business, including the effects on our customers and prospects, or on our financial results.